 My husband and I were recently moving into a new household.
 We ended up deciding to get a divorce in 6 months, and im currently staying at a hotel until im able to fly back to the state i used to live.
 My husband is threatening to trash or sell our belongings that are held in storage, and...
 Read more »

 At this point in time, your best play is to get a divorce on file ASAP.
 If you do that, you can ask the Judge to make specific Orders regarding your property and insure he doesn't hide, destroy, or otherwise get rid of your property.
-I'd recommend you contact a family law attorney licensed in...Read more »
+I'd recommend you contact a family law attorney...Read more »

 It is possible if your Dad agrees to let you live with your Mom.
 However, if you Dad has custody and does not agree, your Mom is going to have seek a change of custody and that will require Court intervention.
 If your Mom is serious about doing that, she will need to seek the advise of a family...Read more »

 Her blood sugar bottoms out a lot, the sky rockets to the 3-400' s.
 We her dad and I have her on school breaks we keep it under control with diet.
 She was diagnosed in September 2015 and still don't have a lot of knowledge about it.
-She has told us that the her mother told her not to listen to the...
+She has told us that the her mother told her not to...
 Read more »

 You may have a case for a custody modification.
 It sounds like the best interest of the child is going to be in your care and custody if her Mom is truly not making any efforts to control her diabetes.
 Also, any Judge would likely agree that it is dangerous to not listen to medical...Read more »